firefoxfoxthrot/developer-web-site/_pages/ckm-architecture.md

 ## Appendix I: Problems & CKM Solution

-Obviously, the collaborative generation and usage of keys solves a number of problems with SPOFs and SPOCs.
+Obviously, the collaborative generation and usage of keys solves a number of problems with SPOFs, SPOCs, and SPODs.
 Following are some deeper solutions offered by the system.

 **Problem #1: All Keys Are Easy to Lose**